Eirmero/TwitchPlayFightingICE/README.md

 a2
 These commands control your character to move and attack
 Combination instructions:
-attach: initiate an attack
+attack: initiate an attack
-Pursuit: Pursue your enemies
+persue: Pursue your enemies
 avoid: perform an urgent avoidance
 skill: Use the character’s small skills
 super: use the character’s ultimate skill when the energy is full